Eid Municipality (Hordaland): General information

 The parish of Eid was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-In 1855, Eid municipality was incorporated into the neighboring municipality of Fjelberg.
-Before the merger, Eid had a population of 1,207.
+In 1855, Eid Municipality (population: 1,207) was merged into the neighboring Fjelberg Municipality (population: 3,587).

 Name

 The municipality (originally the parish) is named after the old Eide farm (Eiði), as the first Eid Church was built there.
 The name is the dative case of the word eið, which means "isthmus".
 The name is referring to the fact that the old farm area was located on a narrow isthmus on the island of Halsnøya.

+Churches

+The Church of Norway had one parish (sokn) within Eid Municipality.
+At the time of the municipal dissolution, it was part of the Fjelberg prestegjeld and the Sunnhordland prosti (deanery) in the Diocese of Bjørgvin.